-Magnetewan Books is a small, select publishing house in Vancouver.
-Magnetewan Books specializes in Women’s History, Canadiana and social issues.
-We are one of the few feminist publishing houses in Canada.
+Magnetewan Books is a select imprint in Vancouver.
+We are one of the very few feminist publishing houses in Canada.
+Stories about women and women’s social issues are our focus, although we now have one male author in our collection.
 Our soft-cover, 6 x 9 inch, perfect-bound books are just the right size for carrying in backpacks or sitting on your library shelf, or in a classroom.
 We employ professional editor Dave Henry to style our books.
 We use Island Blue Printorium to produce strong, beautiful books that last.

 “Radio Ladies: Canada’s Women on the Air 1922-1975”